 8.1 In March 2005 the Office of the Deputy Prime Minister produced the 'Local Development Framework Monitoring: A Good Practice Guide', which lists in Annex B the National Core Indicators to be monitored by Local Planning Authorities.
-The National Core Indicators were updated in July 2008, as stated within the Communities and Local Government document 'Regional Spatial Strategy and Local Development Framework Core Output Indicators Update 2/2008.
-The updated set of national core output indicators consist of the following:
+The National Core Indicators were updated in July 2008, as stated within the Communities and Local Government document 'Regional Spatial Strategy and Local Development Framework Core Output Indicators Update 2/2008'.
+The Government Ministers letter, dated 30 march 2011, Preparation and Monitoring of Local Plans withdraws the Regional Spatial Strategy and Local Development Framework Core Output Indicators Update 2/2008 in favour of Councils deciding on the most appropriate information to include in their AMRs.
+Therefore, in subsequent AMRs the Council will decide the most appropriate set of indicators.
+However, for the current monitoring year the updated 02/2008 set of core output indicators will continue to be monitored.
+The core output indicators consist of the following: